adia-stansbury/EatingWell/README.md

 # EatingWell
-Work in progress of a java application to create a grocery list and nutritional report from meal plans.
+Work in progress of a Java application to create a grocery list and nutritional report from meal plans.